Why Everyone in "The Office" Is a Terrible Human Being

 - Andy ruins his relationship with Erin, then tries to sabotage her connection with new boyfriend Pete.

-A final minuscule nail in the coffin, Andy is one employee responsible for leaking the story of faulty printers to the press, endangering the company's reputation (and thus everyone's career).
+As a final nail in his coffin, Andy is the employee responsible for leaking the story of faulty printers to the press, endangering the company's reputation (and thus everyone's career).
+To be fair, he did this with good intentions, so it's more an accident than anything, but it certainly didn't improve his standing with fellow Dunder Mifflin employees.

 Know-it-all yet naive Dwight fluctuates between effective salesman and office nuisance.
 His belligerent and competitive attitude often rub others the wrong way, and he's performed some rather dangerous actions: